Miss Scarlet and The Duke 1×01 “Inheritance” Spoilers Ahead

 Eliza arrives home and learns Mr. Parker is waiting for her, and Ivy believes he wants to propose to Eliza, encouraging her to say yes.
 Eliza embraces for a proposal.
 Mr. Parker discloses that his mother is convinced Eliza would say yes due to her financial situation, but claims he is not ready to get married yet.
 Worried about his mother’s reaction, Eliza offers Mr. Parker to say that she turned him down to avoid her wrath.
 Touched by her kindness, he offers to help in any way we can.

 We next see Eliza standing in front of her father’s office as it gets some touch-ups.
 William comes by and learns Eliza is going to continue her father’s private detective business.
 They go inside and she reveals the money she earned from Joseph Simms paid off her accounts and Mr. Parker has provided her with a loan as an investor in the business.
 William then informs Eliza that she was right about the slashed victim, and the man was killed by his wife.
 William then leaves, and Eliza imagines her father in his chair, who is proud of her and tells her to straighten the photo of the two of them on the wall.
-The episode ends as Eliza sits on her desk, ready to work.
+Miss Scarlet and The Duke 1×01 ends as Eliza sits on her desk, ready to work.

 Despite being on the first episode, the series establishes its tone well, particularly its humor.
 But the great takeaway of this episode is its characters, particularly Eliza, who is wonderfully illustrated as a smart and independent woman with a compassionate heart.
 Within the first minutes of the episode, we understand that solving crimes is not just something she has talent for — it plays a large role in her life and she truly enjoys it.
 And while she certainly lacks field experience, she has proven that she is a quick thinker and can adapt in sticky situations.
 Furthermore, she doesn’t idly wait for someone to solve her problems, preferring to tackle them on, without a care of what others think or sacrificing her femininity (her wardrobe, mostly in blues, is gorgeous).